 People may be members of groups.
-Groups are not explicitly defined in Construct but it is useful concept to remember.
+At least one agent group must be explicitly defined in Construct-this group is the generalized other.
+The experiment designer has the option of defining additional groups.
+This can be useful for labeling and categorizing outputs and making per-group analysis easier than without such additional groups.
 Group members, like in our motivating example, tend to have many more connections within the group than outside of it.
-It is usually easier, but not semantically important, to define groups of agents contiguously.
+It can often be easier, but not semantically important, to define groups of agents contiguously.
 If I were, for example going to group my digits by which hand they're on, it'd be easier on me to simply count them off, so that my right hand's digits were 0,1,2,3, and 4, while my left hand's digits were 5,6,7,8, and 9.
 Then, all I need to remember is that my right hand's digits start at 0 and end at 4, while my left hand's start at 5 and end at 9.
 Alternatively, I could count them off by functional role (right thumb 0, left thumb 1, right pointer 2, left pointer 3, etc), but that'd quickly confusing if their membership in my hand groups was their most salient characteristic.